SpecFlowOSS/SpecFlowWiki/ScenarioContext.md

 _Editor note: We recommend reading this documentation entry at [[http://www.specflow.org/documentation/ScenarioContext]].
 We use the GitHub wiki for authoring the documentation pages._

-Most of us have at least seen the ScenarioContext from the the code that SpecFlow generates when a missing step definition is found: ScenarioContext.Current.Pending();
+You may have at least seen the ScenarioContext from the the code that SpecFlow generates when a missing step definition is found: `ScenarioContext.Current.Pending();`

-But there is some other interesting stuff you can do with and get from that object.
-I’ve tried to write scenarios that show that off.
-You can find the code here.
+`ScenarioContext` provides access to a number of functions, which are demonstrated using the following scenarios.

 ## ScenarioContext.Pending

-Well – this method is known to most of us, as I said.
-This is default behavior for a missing step definition, but you can also use it directly if (why?) you want to.
-Like this:
+This is default behavior for a missing step definition, but you can also use it directly if (**why?**) you want to:

 in the .feature: